Pay at the pump: Fraud

-Those who use the pay at the pump feature could be putting themselves at risk for fraud, as thieves attach skimmers to the pumps that can steal the information off the cards used to make purchases.
+Those who use the pay at the pump feature could be putting themselves at risk for fraud, as thieves can attach skimmers to the pumps that can steal the information off the cards used to make purchases.
 Many debit cards can be used to make the purchase either as debit or credit.
 But those who make the purchases as debit are potentially feeding their information into the skimmers.

 Without the human interaction, there is no verification system when credit cards are used to make purchases, and no signature is required.
 This enables those in possession of stolen or cloned credit cards, or those who are otherwise making unauthorized use of another's card to purchase gasoline without a signature.
 Many stations now require customers making credit-based transactions to enter their zip code (United States) or equivalent (other countries) in order to be allowed to make a fuel purchase.
 The security of credit card numbers on receipts has been nearly nullified, as the vast majority of retailers now truncate to only the last four digits of a card on a receipt, with legal force in many states and provinces.

 In the United States, EMV chip card acceptance at gas pumps was part of the liability shift, where the entity that does not comply with the chip card upgrades will be liable for any fraud.
 The liability shift was originally set to be at October 2017 but was moved to October 2020 by all payment brands, and later the payment brands extended the liability shift to April 2021.